-Items considered Hazardous Materials by the carrier are not allowed to be shipped via GunBroker.com Shipping.
+Items considered Hazardous Materials by the carrier are not allowed to be shipped via GunBroker Shipping.
 These materials require proper identification, classification, packaging, markings, labeling and documentation, and must be delivered directly to the carrier.

 The Department of Transportation (DOT) has granted certain exceptions to "Limited Quantity" Hazardous Materials packaging, labeling and shipping requirements due to the nature of the consumer packaging and the size of inner containers.